Max Roach: 1960s–1970s

 In 1960, Roach composed and recorded the album We Insist! (subtitled Max Roach's Freedom Now Suite), with vocals by his then-wife Abbey Lincoln and lyrics by Oscar Brown Jr., after being invited to contribute to commemorations of the hundredth anniversary of Abraham Lincoln's Emancipation Proclamation.
+Also in 1960, Roach organized with Charles Mingus a festival in protest and opposition against the Newport Jazz Festival, known as the Newport Rebels festival or Cliff Walk Manor festival..
+The project led to the studio album (not live from the festival) Newport Rebels.

 In 1962, Roach recorded the album Money Jungle, a collaboration with Mingus and Duke Ellington.
-This is generally regarded as one of the finest trio albums ever recorded.
+Inkblot magazine regarded this as one of the finest trio albums ever recorded.

 During the 1970s, Roach formed M'Boom, a percussion orchestra.
 Each member composed for the ensemble and performed on multiple percussion instruments.
 Personnel included Fred King, Joe Chambers, Warren Smith, Freddie Waits, Roy Brooks, Omar Clay, Ray Mantilla, Francisco Mora, and Eli Fountain.

 Long involved in jazz education, in 1972 Roach was recruited to the faculty of the University of Massachusetts Amherst by Chancellor Randolph Bromery.
 He taught at the university until the mid-1990s.